sculptor/sculptor.github.io/documentation/developers-guide.md

 You find the default templates in [https://github.com/sculptor/sculptor/tree/master/sculptor-generator/sculptor-generator-core/src/main/java/org/sculptor/generator/template](https://github.com/sculptor/sculptor/tree/master/sculptor-generator/sculptor-generator-core/src/main/java/org/sculptor/generator/template).
 Everything starts in `Root.xpt`, which you also can intercept to add more templates or exclude some of the existing templates.

-Another alternative is to setup the development environment according to the next section and change the original templates and build a new version of [`sculptor-generator-core`](https://github.com/sculptor/sculptor/tree/master/sculptor-generator/sculptor-generator-core).
+Another alternative is to setup the [development environment][1] and change the original templates and build a new version of [`sculptor-generator-core`](https://github.com/sculptor/sculptor/tree/master/sculptor-generator/sculptor-generator-core).

 Sometimes you need to override the extension functions used by the templates.
 This can also be done with the AOP features of Xtend.
 {: #extensionAdvices}